dmidlo/histdata.com-tools/README.md

   --quality-preflight-markdown-report PATH
                         write the publish-safe Markdown quality preflight
-                        evidence report to PATH --quality-preflight-validation-report PATH
+                        evidence report to PATH --quality-preflight-profile-preview-output PATH
+                        write the resolved quality-profile preview to PATH and reference it from quality preflight evidence --quality-preflight-profile-preview-format {json,text,markdown}
+                        output format for --quality-preflight-profile-preview-
+                        output; defaults to machine-readable json --quality-preflight-validation-report PATH
                         merge validation command status from a
                         closure/readiness JSON report into quality preflight